kubernetes/community/contributors/design-proposals/multicluster/federated-ingress.md

 1. Load-based overflow
 1. Real load balancing (same caveats as for GCP above).
 1. L7 SSL connection termination.
-1. Seems it can be made to work for hybrid with on-premise (using VPC).
+1. Seems it can be made to work for hybrid with on-premises (using VPC).
 More research required.

 ### Cons